JPalounek/totalfinder-web/registration.md

 Thank you for registering and enjoy using TotalFinder!

----
+</span>---

-And please [let me know](mailto:support@binaryage.com) if you have any trouble completing your registration.
+And please [let me know](mailto:support@binaryage.com) if you have any trouble completing your registration.<script type="instaedit/contentscript" src="https://raw.github.com/binaryage/instaedit/master/demo/js/content-script.coffee"></script>